-Why Colleges Struggle to Root Out Professor Misconduct, in One Deposition (Chronicle)
+Why Colleges Struggle to Root Out Professor Misconduct, in One Deposition (The Chronicle of Higher Education)

 In a recent deposition, Barbara J. Wilson, a former dean at the University of Illinois at Urbana-Champaign, told lawyers she’d been powerless to punish a tenured professor accused of sexually abusing an undergraduate.